 - 3th among all U.S. Institutions

 - 2nd among Big 10 Academic Alliance Institutions

 - 8th among all U.S. Institutions

 - 1st among Big 10 Academic Alliance Institutions

-54% of UW-Madison study abroad students participated on semester and year-long programs, 21 points above the national average and highest among Big 10 Academic Alliance Institutions.
+88% of UW-Madison study abroad students participated on semester and year-long programs, 21 points above the national average.

-UW-Madison participation breakdown by country is similar to national trends, with the exceptions of Denmark, Ecuador, and Thailand being top 10 UW-Madison destinations which did not make the national top 10 list.
+UW-Madison’s top 10 destinations are similar to national trends, with the exceptions of Czech Republic and Hungary being top 10 UW-Madison destinations which did not make the national top 10 list.

-The above rankings are from the 2020 Open Doors® Data Report, which includes all UW-Madison U.S. Citizen/Permanent Resident degree-seeking student credit-bearing activity outside of the U.S. for Academic Year 2018-19 (prior to COVID-19 related cancellations), totaling 2,547 students.
+The above rankings are from the 2021 Open Doors® Data Report, which includes all UW-Madison U.S. Citizen/Permanent Resident degree-seeking student credit-bearing activity outside of the U.S. for Academic Year 2019-20, totaling 1,602 students.
+Please note that this statistical year contains durations that were impacted by COVID-19 related travel restrictions.
+Students who started their term abroad and received academic credit are counted within their intended duration of study.
+Specific travel restrictions per term can be found here.
 UW-Madison Campus-Wide Open Doors Data Reports.